 Using a library card or credentials that belong to someone else in order to use a library computer.

+The library reserves the right to monitor all internet activity by a user.
 Patrons who fail to abide by these guidelines may be restricted from Internet access and/or use of the Library’s public access computers for a minimum of 30 days.
 General library privileges may be suspended depending on the severity of the violation.

 As required by law, all library Internet is filtered in compliance with the Children’s Internet Protection Act.
 The library uses a technology protection measure (or “Internet filter”) on all computers with Internet access.
 It is used to assist in preventing access to sites which violate Oklahoma State Statutes Title 21, §1021 and Title 21, §§ 1040.75-21-1040.80, otherwise known as “harmful to minors law.”